Detailed Guide forAutomotive Service Technicians and Mechanics in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Automotive Service Technicians and Mechanics in California is $41,131 annually, or $19.77 hourly.
-The median wage for Automotive Service Technicians and Mechanics in San Diego County is $39,807 annually, or $19.13 hourly.
+The median wage in 2016 for Automotive Service Technicians and Mechanics in California was $41,131 annually, or $19.77 hourly.
+The median wage for Automotive Service Technicians and Mechanics in San Diego County was $39,807 annually, or $19.13 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Automotive Service Technicians may expect to receive benefits that include health insurance, retirement plans, paid holidays, and vacation.